 22. Love by Matt de la Peña: Love is everywhere, and all we have to do is open our eyes to see it.
 This picture book celebrates the strong bonds that tie families together.

 23. Hark!
-A Shark! by Bonny Worth, read by the Atlantic White Shark Conservancy staff: Did you know that even though sharks have tons of teeth, they don’t have any other bones?
+A Shark! by Bonnie Worth, read by the Atlantic White Shark Conservancy staff: Did you know that even though sharks have tons of teeth, they don’t have any other bones?
 Learn tons of shark facts in this fascinating read-aloud!

 24. Shubh Raatri Dost / Good Night Friend (A Bilingual Children’s Book) by Nidhi Chanani: This bilingual children’s book (Hindi and English) is the perfect bedtime story.
 Follow siblings Bhai and Behan as they say goodnight to all of their animal friends.

-25. Bailey by Henry Bliss: Today is Bailey the dog’s first day of school, and he couldn’t be more excited—and nervous, too.
+25. Bailey by Harry Bliss: Today is Bailey the dog’s first day of school, and he couldn’t be more excited—and nervous, too.
 Follow Bailey as he chooses the perfect first-day outfit, makes new friends, and resists the urge to eat any homework.

 26. Nat the Cat’s Sunny Smile by Jez Alborough: Nat the cat is excited to share a delicious picnic with Hugo Hare and Billy Goat.
 But when she discovers that her friends are feeling blue, she knows the perfect way to cheer them up.